Hes-Siemelink/instacli/instacli-spec/commands/instacli/http/PUT.md

-# Command: PATCH
+# Command: PUT

-`PATCH` sends a PATCH request to an HTTP endpoint.
+`PUT` sends a PUT request to an HTTP endpoint.

 | Content type | Supported                         |
 |--------------|-----------------------------------|